What Is An Emergency?

 - Assisting students during an emergency.

 UCEAP's emergency contingency plan is activated immediately after an incident.
 The UCEAP response team in California and abroad are experienced and knowledgeable about emergency preparedness and incident management, and can be reached 24/7.

 UCEAP has a dedicated 24/7 unit in charge of health, safety, and emergency response.
 The unit remains in close contact with the U.S. Department of State, U.S. diplomatic security, UC international security provider, iJET International, and official health agencies.
 The security and health analysts monitor and assess world threats, review and update policies and protocols, and work with the central office and UC campuses in directing and managing responses to all incidents.

 UCEAP and its 24/7 security providers, operate an emergency response system of four security levels to categorize the situation in a given country, or location, depending on the risk to individual students, or the group of students and faculty, and a four-phased approach in response to relocation or evacuation triggers.
 Certain situations may call for an expedited response moving quickly through all four phases or moving directly to the third or fourth phase, but the intent remains the same, in that a set approach is followed rather than an ad hoc response.

 UCEAP is prepared to respond should the security situation drastically deteriorate.

-The State Department's Office of American Citizen Services and Crisis Management (ACS) assists Americans whenever and wherever they can.
+The Department of State Office of American Citizen Services and Crisis Management (ACS) assists Americans whenever and wherever they can.
 ACS administers the Consular Information Program, which informs the public of conditions abroad that may affect their safety and security.
 ACS operates a 24-hour Duty Officer Program.

-For a list of U.S. Embassies, Consulates and Diplomatic Missions around the world, refer to the State Department website, US Embassy
+For a list of U.S. Diplomatic Missions around the world, refer to the State Department website, US Embassy

 To contact the Department of State in the U.S. call 1-888-407-4747 and 202-501-4444 from outside the U.S.